-Subject to other terms hereof, Seller shall a minimum of two met stations for the Project and a soiling measurement station (SMS).
+Subject to other terms hereof, Seller shall provide one met station per 50 MW AC installed capacity with a minimum of two met stations for the Project if 100 MW AC or less and a soiling measurement station (SMS).
 One main met station shall be located near the Project Site control building.
 The stations shall be arranged to allow for the determination of and provide an accurate weather profile for the overall solar field and the Project.